messiaen/full-lattice-search/README.md

   with [LatticeTokenFilter](#LatticeTokenFilter)

 ### LatticeTokenFilter
 A token filter of type `lattice` that processes a lattice token stream.
+Tokens in the stream indicate the token position, allowing the stream to represent a lattice structure like the one above.
+Tokens in the stream also have a score, which is stored in the token payload when indexed so that is can be used to affect scoring.

 Accepts tokens in one of two forms (see `lattice_format` parameter)